susam/quickqwerty/README.md

 -------
 This is free software.
 You are permitted to redistribute and use it in source and binary forms, with or without modification, under the terms of the Simplified BSD License.
-See the LICENSE.html file for the complete license.
+See LICENSE.html for the complete license.

 This software is provided WITHOUT ANY WARRANTY; without even the implied warranties of MERCHANTABILITY and FITNESS FOR A PARTICULAR PURPOSE.
-See the LICENSE.html file for the complete disclaimer.
+See LICENSE.html for the complete disclaimer.

 If you do not have a copy of the LICENSE.html file, please visit http://quickqwerty.com/LICENSE.html to obtain a copy of the license.